laura-nguyen/laura-nguyen/README.md

 - 🌱 I'm currently deepening my tech skills at **BrainStation's Software Engineering Bootcamp**.
 - 🔭 I've spent the last three years as a data-driven **Growth Marketing Specialist for Series A+ startups**.
-- 🤝 I was a **Teaching Assistant for Python** during my undergrad, where I first discovered my interest in coding — starting with the intriguing language Racket.
+- 🤝 I was a **Teaching Assistant for Python** during my undergrad, where I first discovered my interest in coding.
 - 📫 How to reach me: **hello@lauranguyen.me**
 - ⚡ Fun fact: I enjoy **golfing, hiking, playing Teamfight Tactics, and competing in chess with a 1300+ rating**.